 Greenworks 60V Chainsaw Gets a Major Power Boost

-- More power and speed than the previous 60V model
+- Additional power and speed

 - Metal bucking spikes